Injury and Illness Prevention Program

 Additional guidance on fire response and assistance in assessing an area for fire safety can be obtained by calling the Facilities Planning & Management Department at (619) 594-0276.

-Please see Appendix A below for SDURF properties, fire & intrusion alarm details
+Please see Appendix A below for SDSURF properties, fire & intrusion alarm details

 The MSDS are prepared by the manufacturer on chemicals that may be potentially hazardous.
 The MSDS provide data regarding fire hazards, emergency handling, special precautions, and hazardous ingredients, to name just a few.
 MSDS are required to be available for all hazardous chemicals found in the work environment and accessible to all employees.